The remedy for overmedication is deprescribing.

-Step 5: Monitor, document, and follow-up with your health care team.
-Use the WISE and WELL Deprescribing Form to help guide you on lab test, self-monitoring, and the ultimate question, how you feel.
-Be certain to follow-up with your health care team and let the pharmacy know of any medication changes.
+Step 5: Monitor, document, and follow up with your health care team.
+Use the WISE and WELL Deprescribing Form to help guide you on a lab test, self-monitoring, and the ultimate question, how you feel.
+Be certain to follow up with your health care team and let the pharmacy know of any medication changes.
 Lastly, update your medication list.

 Deprescribing, the remedy for polypharmacy and overmedication, is a process and not just a one-time action.
 Make the conversation of deprescribing a common practice when visiting your health care providers.

 Now that you have the tools and the path paved, keep reading my weekly blog on deprescribing to learn more about medications, successful deprescribing, and helpful resources.
 And most of all….
 Stay wise and well!